tarmstrong/pyadbc/README.md

 ### `@dbcinherit` for inheriting classes

-As my professor Dr. Constantinos Constantinides pointed out via email, an important feature of DBC is that it can validate the [Liskov Substitution Principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle).
+An important feature of DBC is that it can validate the [Liskov Substitution Principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle).
 That is, if a child class `CoolList` inherits from the base class `List`, its operations should satsify `List`'s contracts.
 This gives some assurance that the principle holds for the child class.